adtzlr/contique/README.md

 ![Made with love in Graz](https://madewithlove.now.sh/at?heart=true&colorA=%233b3b3b&colorB=%231f744f&text=Graz) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![DOI](https://zenodo.org/badge/341116057.svg)](https://zenodo.org/badge/latestdoi/341116057)

+Contique is a Python 3.7+ package that provides a method for numeric continuation.

 ## Theory of `contique`'s numeric continuation

 A solution curve for `(n)` equilibrium equations `fun` in terms of `(n)` unknowns `x` and a load-proportionality-factor `lpf` should be found by numeric continuation from an initial equilibrium state `fun(x0, lpf0) = 0`.
 Contique's numeric continuation method is best classified as a